 The Department for Education may share information from the NPD with third parties, such as other organisations which promote children's education or wellbeing in England.

-These third parties must agree to strict terms and conditions about how they will use the data.
+These organisations must agree to strict terms and conditions about how they will use your data.